-Learn about Surrey zoning bylaws & how it affects your building and property plans or structure.
+Learn about Surrey's zoning bylaws and how they affect your building and property plans or structure.

 Zoning bylaws tell you information about your property, such as:

-- the amount of off-street parking you need
+- the amount of off-street parking you need; and

 In addition to consulting Zoning Bylaws, check with the Land Title Office for other restrictions or charges.
 These include design guidelines, easements, right of way and restrictive covenants.
 Your land use plan must follow all applicable land use bylaws.